MihirRajak91/auth/README.md

 Passwords are hashed with bcrypt before being stored.
 Error responses include a short description and (when applicable) field validation details so the frontend can provide friendly messaging.

 The `token` returned from `/login` or `/register` is a signed JWT that other services can verify with the shared `JWT_SECRET` to authenticate the caller.
 Include it in the `Authorization` header for subsequent requests: `Authorization: Bearer <token>`.
+Tokens include the caller's `organization_id` so downstream services can enforce tenant-level access control.

 ## Reusing the Auth package